outl1ne/nova-menu-builder/README.md

 - Managing menus (w/ customizable locales) and menu items
 - Nesting and re-ordering of menu-items
+- Menu items collapse and duplicate options in the UI
 - Creation of custom link options (ie links to models such as Page or Product)
 - Support for different languages
 - Optional `nova-lang` support